rbuchberger/objective_elements/README.md

 `attr_accessor: content` - You can modify the content array directly if you like.
 If you're just adding items, you should use `.add_content`

+`oneline` - Example: `div.oneline = true`

 `.to_a` - Mostly used internally, but if you want an array of strings, each element a line with appropriate indentation applied, this is how you can get it.

 ## Configuration

- Indentation is defined by the `indent` method on the DoubleTag class, which is two markdown-escaped spaces by default ("\ \ ").
+ Indentation is defined by the `indent` method on the DoubleTag class, which is two escaped spaces by default ("\ \ ").
 If you'd like to change it:

  1. Make a new class, inherit from DoubleTag.